agile-edge/edgex/README.md

 make run no-secty dev
 ```

-> *Note that this run all the edgex-go services using the locally built images.*
+> *Note that this run all the edgex services using the locally built images.*

 #### Community